-Is there a price difference between the different colours of gold?
+Is there a price difference?

-Where there is a price difference depending on the gold purity – eg. the buttery yellow 18k gold is more expensive than straw yellow 14k and there is another step down for the pale yellow 9k gold – there is generally no difference between red or yellow gold in the same karat proportion.
+There is generally no difference between red or yellow gold in the same karat proportion.
 So 18k yellow gold is generally the same price as 18k red gold – you are after all getting the same amount of gold and the gold content is what sets the price.

 The exception is white gold.
 The palladium that is mixed into the white gold is part of the platinum family and is a more expensive metal than silver and copper.
 As a result white gold is generally slightly more expensive than yellow or red gold.
-In many cases, there is also additional cost of rhodium plating the finished piece of jewellery.
+In many cases, there is also the additional cost of rhodium plating the finished piece of jewellery.